Ice packs spend 9 minutes doing their job. Kelvin spends 60+ minutes.

 Recover

-Hold at 10-12°C for up to 40 minutes.
-Pop it back in the fridge.
+Hold at 10-12°C for 60+ minutes.
+Pop it back in the freezer.
 Use it again later.
 And later.

 Why not an ice pack?